ThKrypt/QualCoder/07-Coding-Text.md

 You can select text that is not underlined and copy/replace without problems.
 You can click on a position (without selecting text) to then type, delete, or paste text.
 This can occur in underlined (coded, annotated, case-assigned) or not underlined (not coded/annotated/case-assigned) text locations.
 You will see the underlines shift as text is added or removed.

-There are some limitations: It is best to avoid selecting sections of text to delete (or to type or paste over) if those sections have a combination of not underlined (not coded/annotated/case-assigned) and underlined (coded, annotated, case-assigned).
-The reason is that positions of the underlying codes/annotations/case-assigned may not correctly match as intended.
+There are some limitations: It is best to avoid selecting sections of text to delete (or to type or paste over).
+This is particularly an issue if any of those sections have been underlined (coded, annotated, case-assigned).
+It may also be an The reason is that positions of the underlying codes/annotations/case-assigned may not correctly match as intended.
 If you have made a change that you think has affected these coded/annotated/case-assigned positions badly, exit the text editing window by pressing the Cancel button.

 #  Categories and codes